sortecoevo/sortee/content/people.md

 ### Education and Outreach Committee

-The Education & Outreach committee develops plans to provide educational resources to individuals and organizations interested in learning more about improving research by making it more open, reliable, and transparent.
+The Education & Outreach committee provides educational resources to individuals and organizations interested in learning more about improving research by making it more open, reliable, and transparent.

 Current members are: